monalisa0105/Movie-Recommendation-System/README.md

 # 🎬 Movie Recommendation System

-This is a **content-based movie recommendation system** built using Python.
-It suggests similar movies based on genre and overview using **TF-IDF** and **cosine similarity**.
+This project is a Content-Based Movie Recommendation System designed to suggest movies similar to a user-selected movie based on their metadata such as genres and overview descriptions.
+Unlike collaborative filtering, which relies on user ratings, this system focuses on the content attributes of movies to generate recommendations.

-## 🚀 Features
+## Concepts Used

-- Content-based filtering
-- TF-IDF vectorization on genres + overview
+- **Content-Based Filtering:** Recommending items similar to a given item based on its features.
+- **Data Preprocessing:** Cleaning and preparing data, handling missing values, and combining relevant features.
+- **TF-IDF Vectorization:** Converting text data into numerical vectors that reflect the importance of words.
-- Cosine similarity to find similar movies
+- **Cosine Similarity:** Measuring similarity between two vectors to find how alike two movies are.
-- Returns top 5 similar movies for a given title
+- **Natural Language Processing (NLP):** Processing movie descriptions and genres to extract meaningful features.
+- **Machine Learning Basics:** Using vector representations and similarity measures to build a recommendation engine.

 ## 🔗 Deployment Link